Chordian/deepsid/README.md

 This file contains all the MySQL database files that maches the HVSC and CGSC versions above.
 It also has one test user (user ID 1) with the password "test" for checking out a few basic ratings.
 There are no playlists.

 1. Create a database in your MySQL database, ready to receive tables.
-2. Import all the SQL files into that database, one by one.
+2. Unpack the archive and import all its SQL files into that database, one by one.
 3. Edit the `/deepsid/php/setup.php` file and change its constants to match your database.
 4. Remember to also change the ROOT_HVSC and HOST constants in the same file.